ER records can be easily "hacked" as shown by numerous reported world-wide reports.

 Two types of insurance plans offer this coverage:

-• the public plan Public plan
+- the public plan Public plan

 The Public Prescription Drug Insurance Plan is administered by the Régie de l'assurance maladie du Québec and is intended for persons who are not eligible for a private group insurance plan covering prescription drugs, for persons age 65 or over, and for recipients of last-resort financial assistance and other holders of a claim slip (carnet de réclamation).
-Children of persons registered for the public plan are also covered by that plan.
+Children of persons registered for the public plan are also covered by that plan., that is, the one administered by the Régie de l'assurance maladie du Québec; - private plans Private plan

 Private plans are usually available in the form of group insurance or employee benefit plans.
 Persons may be eligible for a private plan through employment, through membership in a professional order or association, or through their spouse or parents.
-Persons who are eligible for a private plan are required to join that plan.
+Persons who are eligible for a private plan are required to join that plan. (group insurance or employee benefit plans).

 If you are eligible for a private plan, you must join that plan and provide coverage for your spouse Spouse

-Two persons (of the opposite sex or the same sex) are considered spouses if they are married and have entered into a civil union, or have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period), or are living together (regardless of for how long) and together have had or have adopted a child.
+Two persons (of the opposite sex or the same sex) are considered spouses if they are married and have entered into a civil union, or have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period), or are living together (regardless of for how long) and together have had or have adopted a child. and children Children

 Children are persons who are under age 18 or persons age 18 to 25 inclusive, are full-time students at an educational institution recognized by the Ministère de l'Éducation, du Loisir et du Sport, do not have a spouse and live with their parents.
-Persons age 18 or over are considered children if they are spouseless, have a functional impairment that began before age 18, are not receiving last-resort financial assistance benefits, and are domiciled with someone who would exercise parental authority over them if they were a minor.
+Persons age 18 or over are considered children if they are spouseless, have a functional impairment that began before age 18, are not receiving last-resort financial assistance benefits, and are domiciled with someone who would exercise parental authority over them if they were a minor..

 A private plan is a group insurance or employee benefit plan offering basic coverage for prescription drugs.
 Plans of this type are called private plans because, unlike the public plan, administered by the Régie de l'assurance maladie du Québec, they are offered by private-sector companies.